 All this stuff has an emotional effect on us, too.

 Clutter is visual noise that competes for our brain’s resources.
-Too much stuff robs us of our ability to focus, drains our energy, and makes us feel overwhelmed, frustrated, and anxious.
+Too much stuff robs us of our ability to focus, drains our energy, and makes us feel overwhelmed, frustrated and anxious.
 It also distracts us from what is essential in our lives.

-Could you focus on your work if you're office looked like this? | Photo by Wonderlane on Unsplash
+Could you focus on your work if your office looked like this? | Photo by Wonderlane on Unsplash

 We are destroying our planet